 A Victoria Cross found on the shores of the River Thames in 2015 is the subject of an ongoing mystery.
 Research has since narrowed down the list of possible owners to two heroic soldiers of the Crimean War.

-The Victoria Cross is one of the highest awards a soldier can receive.
-It requires an act of extreme bravery in the presence of the enemy, and has achieved almost mythical status, with each award accompanied by an inspiring tale of gallantry and daring.
+The Victoria Cross (VC) is Britain's joint-highest award for gallantry.
+It requires an act of extreme bravery in the presence of the enemy, and has achieved almost mythical status, with each award accompanied by an inspiring tale of courage and daring.

 A remarkable collection of objects, including a rare Victoria Cross, tells the heroic story of Lieutenant John Grant Malcolmson, who served during the Persian War (1856-57).